ShivVary/CV-ROSWorkshop/Docs/Day1.md

 - Setting up your ROS 2 environment locally
 - What is ROS and how it works
 - Core concepts: nodes, topics, services
+- Work on module 1 to 3
+- If you have finished 1-3, proceed to 4-6.

 ---